 Before you start to freak out, the effect usually lasts only for a few hours or the remainder of the day.
 Plus, some people experience a burning, prickly sensation eating a pineapple, while others do not.
 The culprit behind that prickly feeling on your tongue is bromelain, an enzyme that breaks down proteins.
 Cooking pineapple or cutting it up and letting it sit overnight will lessen the attack of bromelain because the enzyme does break down with time or heat.
 Make sure you also avoid eating the core—that’s where most of the bromelain hides.

 It takes 460 gallons of water to make a hamburger

 It takes 1,840 gallons of water to produce one pound of beef, according to the U.S. Geological Survey.
 That number includes irrigation for the grains and grasses that the cattle feed on, plus water for drinking and processing.
-A good step toward being more environmentally friendly may be swapping out that juicy hamburger for a soybean burger.
-In fact, one pound of soybeans requires only 216 gallons of water in comparison!
+A good step toward being more environmentally friendly may be swapping out that juicy hamburger for a veggie alternative: The Impossible Burger uses 87 percent less water by comparison.
 Next—watch out for these “healthy” food myths people still believe.

 - Amy Gorin, MS, RDN, owner of Amy Gorin Nutrition in New York City

 - Journal of Agricultural and Food Chemistry: “Vitamin Retention in Eight Fruits and Vegetables: A Comparison of Refrigerated and Frozen Storage.”

 - Brigitte Zeitlin, MPH, RD, CDN, an owner of BZ Nutrition